 candy besides the fast-paced fighting itself.
 The character selection artwork

-and victory artwork also define Battle Coliseum's visual style, and look
+and victory artwork also define Battle Coliseum's sharp visual style, and look

 superb all around.
-(On that note, please enjoy TFG's NeoGeo Battle Coliseum artwork
+(On that note, do check out TFG's exclusive artwork galleries

-the frantic gameplay sound effects, the soundtrack is original
+the frantic and hard-hitting sound effects, most of the soundtrack is very original

 Color Edit Mode where you can create 2 of your own custom colors for each character (if